Geller99/SexyWeb3/SolidiTEA Documentation/EpisodeOne.md

 ```

-Address
+Address ->

-This data type is how we get rich, so let's focus here...
+This data type is how we get rich, so lock-in...

 For the need to interact with wallet addresses, Solidity provides a data type which is either payable or non-payable and holds a 20 byte value, the usual size of an ethereum wallet address!

 We can further interact with addresses in a few ways;
 		- check for balance
 		- transfer funds